 First of all, you’ve got to figure out the fact that every hair type comes with a certain growth pattern that can’t be changed.
 However, if you can form a habit of styling your hair in a particular manner using a few products, you will be able to keep the unruly hair in place within a shorter period of time.

 Mind you, training hair to stay back takes time, so just have patience and keep trying for a few days.
-You’ll have your expected results over time, even without using much styling product.
+You’ll have your expected results over time, even without using many styling products.

 How to Change the Direction of Your Hair?

-How to Train Your Hair to Go Back – 10 Easy Peasy Methods:
+How to Train Your Hair to Go Back – 10 Easy Peasy Me

 Well, as I mentioned at the very beginning, this hairstyle is popular for both men and women, but here I’m going to go over some tricks of how to train your hair to go back for guys only:

 You, therefore, need to make sure your hair is 4-6 inches long at the least.
-Because if your hair doesn’t have enough length, all the effort will go in vain despite using lots of products.
+If your hair doesn’t have enough length, all the effort will go in vain despite using lots of products.

 Or, if you don’t want to use a ruler to measure the length, notice whether or not the fringe of the hair reaches at least your nose bridge.